jfbrennan/hs-coding-exercise/README.md

 The Elder Scrolls API doesn't appear to support CORS, so Express is also being used as a proxy.

-Riot, M-, and RETCHful are all very small and simple libraries that don't require an install or build step.
+Riot, M-, and RETCHful are all very simple libraries that don't require an install or build step.
 Also, in the interest of time I didn't bother minifying the little JavaScript that makes up the app.

 Note that the loading indicator is there, but responses come back so quickly you might miss it.